MinJunKang/DualPixelFace/README.md

 **How to get dataset?**

-1. Download and read LICENSE AGREEMENT and confirm that all the terms are agreed.
+1. Download, read LICENSE AGREEMENT, and confirm that all the terms are agreed.
 Then scan the signed LICENSE AGREEMENT.
 (Electronic signature is allowed.)
 2. Send an email to kmmj2005@gmail.com with your signed agreement.

 **Directory Structure of our face dataset**